gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales chuckled.
 "Fair enough."
-He glanced up as one last drone zipped past overhead.
+He glanced up as another drone zipped past overhead.
-Lights sparkled briefly in the rectangle set into his temple, making Iffy wonder exactly what the drones were reporting to Halley's central core.
+Lights sparkled briefly in the rectangle set into his temple, making Iffy wonder exactly what the simple-minded flier was reporting to Halley's central core.

 They picked up their loads and walked side by side past the Sandhus' grocery